anthonyspiteri/terraform/project_otosukeru/README.md

     }

 ## terraform.tfvars Breakdown
 All variables are configured in the terraform.tfvars file and passed through to the TF configuration files.
-There is one config file for Windows and ro Linux Proxy deployment.
+There is one config file for Windows and Linux Proxy deployment.
 Each contained in the repective folders.

 ### vCenter connection